rahul-ranjan-me/create-mfa-app/README.md

 ```

-No configuration or complicated folder structure, only the files you need to build your app.
-Once the installation is done, you can open your project folders.
+No complicated configuration or folder structure, only the files you need to construct your application.
+Once the installation is complete, you may open your project files.

 ```
 > cd workspace/micro-frontend-app